Fire Escape Planning

 - Crawl low under the smoke and keep your mouth covered.
 The smoke contains toxic gases which can disorient and overcome you.

 - Use the back of your hand to feel the door to see if it’s hot, which indicates fire is on the other side, so you should use your second escape route.
 If the door is cool, open it slowly.
-Quickly shut the door if smoke or heat comes in.
+Quickly shut the door if smoke or heat comes in and use your second escape.

-- Designate a meeting location away from the building that all family members are aware of.
-Then one person should call 911 from a neighbor’s house.
+- Designate a meeting location away from the building that all family members are aware of and can get to.
+Then one person should call 911 from a cell phone or a neighbor’s house.

 - Never go back into a burning building for any reason!